The Best Pubs in Hobart for Good Food & Good Vibes

 Preachers

-Beer gardens, burgers, and beers—Preachers nails the holy trinity of a great pub experience.
-Tucked just outside the city on the edge of Battery Point, this laid-back local is effortlessly cool, with a sprawling, string-lit beer garden that welcomes both kids and pups.
-Inside, it’s all old-school pub charm, but the real star?
-A converted vintage bus doubling as one of the best seats in the house.
-The menu is a burger lover’s dream, with top-tier vegan options and crave-worthy sides like tempura broccoli and loaded wing baskets.
+Beer gardens, burgers, and beers — Preachers nails the holy trinity of a great pub.
+Just outside the city on the edge of Battery Point, this laid-back local exudes effortless cool, with a sprawling, string-lit beer garden that welcomes both kids and pups.
+Inside, old-school pub charm meets a quirky twist: a converted vintage bus doubles as one of the best seats in the house.
+The menu is a burger lover’s dream, with standout vegan options and crave-worthy sides like tempura broccoli and loaded wing baskets.

 5 Knopwood Street, Hobart